Yahoo encrypts traffic between its data centers

 The company has implemented TLS 1.2, Perfect Forward Secrecy and 2048-bit RSA key on its home page, Mail and Digital Journals.
 All Yahoo sites will grow to this standard in the coming months.

-In addition, the company seems to be preparing for changes to its Messenger, which will launch an encrypted one in the coming months.
+In addition, the company seems to be preparing for changes to its Messenger, which will release an encrypted version in the coming months.

 As all show, all major technology companies have begun to take care of end-user security.
 But we can not know if all this is to make their image, which has been cracked long enough after Snowden's revelations, or they really do it for the safety of people using their services.